ivioje/DataRoc-dashboard/README.md

 # DataRoc Dashboard

 ## Overview
 DataRoc Dashboard is a web-based application designed to provide real-time data visualization and analytics.
-This project aims to help users make informed decisions by presenting data in an intuitive and interactive manner.
+This project aims to help users make informed decisions by presenting data in an intuitive and interactive way.

-## Features
-- Real-time data updates
-- Interactive charts and graphs
-- User authentication and authorization
-- Customizable dashboards
-- Export data to CSV and PDF formats

 ## Installation
 To get started with the DataRoc Dashboard, follow these steps: